 Now that we know how to stop it, let’s see some of the reasons why some of us are really having serious problems with it, and what solutions there are to prevent it:

 Humans and pets

 That’s right: every time you breathe, you produce water vapors.
 In fact, an adult can produce nearly 1 pint of them every night.

-Guess what happens inside a tent if a big family with 2 dogs (that sleep inside) go camping?
+Guess what happens inside a tent if a big family with 2 dogs (that sleep inside) goes camping?

 Cooking inside your tent

 Unless you’ve never been inside a kitchen before, you should know that cooking cause a lot of vapors.
 And without proper ventilation, they will quickly turn to moisture.